 And with the MemberPress + OptinMonster integration, MemberPress users can display campaigns on pages such as Register, Checkout, Group pages, Membership pages, Courses, Lessons, Quizzes, and Thank You pages.

-Recapturing Failed Payments (Involuntary Churn)
+Recapturing Failed Payments (Involuntary Membership Churn)

 About 50% of churn can be attributed to failed payments.
 Failed payments occur when a member’s renewal fails because their credit card is declined.